cyrilschumacher/SitemapAspNet/README.md

-# Sitemap Generator for ASP.NET #
+# Sitemap Generator for ASP.NET
-Librairie de génération de plan de site pour un site web ASP.NET.
+Library for generating Sitemap for a ASP.NET website.

-## Configuration requise ##
+## Requirement

-- Microsoft .NET Framework 4.0
+- Microsoft .NET Framework 4.0 or higher.
-- Application ASP.NET MVC
+- Application ASP.NET MVC 4 or higher.

-## Exemple ##
+## Example

-### Configuration ###
+### Configuration

-Pour que la librairie génére un plan de site, celle-ci requiert les itinéraires d'URL de l'application.
-Pour cela, une classe **SitemapConfiguration** propose une méthode statique **Register** demandant les itinéraires.

-Voici un exemple d'utilisation :
+-
+To generate a site map, the library must be configured by providing the **RouteTable**.
+A **SitemapConfiguration** class provides a static method **Register**.
+An example of use :

 	public class MvcApplication : HttpApplication
 	{